 Verso The left-hand page of a book or a manuscript.

 Watermark Translucent design impressed on paper created during manufacture, it is visible when held to light.

-White Point Is one of a handful of reference illuminants used in colourimetry which is used to define the color “white”.
+White Point One of a handful of reference illuminants used to define the color “white”.
 Based on the application, different definitions of white are needed to give sufficient results.